sapana-roehampton/OS-Coursework/week2.md

 -  vmstat  – to monitor CPU, memory and I/O statistics together
 -  iostat  – to measure disk I/O performance during heavy workloads
 -  ping  – to measure basic network latency
--  curl or wget  – to test response times from services running on the server

-Later, if needed, I may also use more advanced tools such as iperf3 for network throughput testing or stress-ng for generating controlled load.
+Later, if needed, I may also use more advanced tools such as iperf3 for network throughput testing or stress-ng for generating regulated load.

 ### 1.2 Metrics I will monitor

-For each application that I test in Week 6, I plan to record:
+For every application that I test in Week 6, I plan to record:

-- **CPU usage** – overall CPU % and which processes use the most
+- **CPU utilization** – overall CPU % and which processes consuming the highest resources
 - **Memory usage** – total used, free and cached memory
 - **Disk I/O** – read/write throughput and I/O wait time
 - **Network performance** – latency (ping) and throughput (amount of data sent/received)
 - **System load** – using uptime or top to see the load average
-- **Service behaviour** – for server applications, I will note response times and if any errors appear
+- **Service behaviour** – for server applications, I will note response times and  check if any errors appears

 ### 1.3 Testing approach

 For each workload I will:

-1. Record a **baseline** (no extra applications running).
+1. Record a baseline.
 2. Start the application or service from the workstation using SSH.
-3. Use the monitoring tools above while the workload is running.
+3. Use the monitoring tools  during the execution of the workload.
 4. Save the results in a small table (CPU, memory, disk, network).
-5. Stop the workload and check whether the system returns to normal.
+5. Pause the workload and Verify whether the system reverts to its regular state.

 ## 2. Security Configuration Checklist

-This checklist describes the security settings I plan to implement on my Ubuntu Server in Weeks 4 and 5.
-I will use this as a checklist later to verify that everything is configured correctly.
+This checklist outlines the security configurations I intend to apply to my Ubuntu Server in Weeks 4 and 5.
+I will use this as a checklist later to ensure that everything is configured correctly.

 ### 2.1 SSH Hardening